jperradin/nexus/docs/api_reference.md

 ### Performance

-A dataclass for storing, tracking, and analyzing performance metrics across system operations, with support for custom metrics and historical data collection.
+Stores and tracks performance metrics for pipeline operations.
+Records execution time, memory usage, and CPU usage for a named operation.
+Supports custom metrics and historical snapshots for trend analysis.

 #### Attributes